7.1. Modern Models and Training

 7.1.7.
 Mamba-Style State-Space Models

-The Mamba demo exercises selective-scan style computation:
+The Mamba example exercises selective-scan style computation:

-lake exe -K cuda=true torchlean mamba --cuda --tiny-shakespeare --steps 25
+lake exe -K cuda=true torchlean mamba --cuda --tiny-shakespeare --steps 1 --windows 1 --generate 0

 Under the CUDA backend, TorchLean includes native selective-scan kernels for the float32 path.
 The model is small, but the architectural lesson is real: not every modern sequence model is attention, and TorchLean's runtime has begun to cover that broader operator family.